mholling/nswtopo/README.markdown

 By default a map's contour interval is chosen according to its scale: 20 metres for 1:40000 or smaller scale or 10 metres otherwise.
 To override this default and specify a contour interval to use (either 10 or 20):

     contour-interval: 10

+You can check the fonts used in the map against those installed on your system by adding the following line:

+    check-fonts: true

 Available Map Layers
 ====================